mjhm/chai-match-pattern/README.md

 ## Transforms

-Hopefully you will only need complex transform functions occasionally because they reduce the clarity of test patterns.
+Hopefully you will need complex transform functions only occasionally because they reduce the clarity of test patterns.
 However they are nevertheless useful and ultimately quite powerful.

 Transforms such as `_.sortBy:email` above are inserted as a sole key value that wraps the target pattern.
 It's a little unintuitive but the transform functions are applied to the values under test, not to the pattern.

-Just to illustrate another transform function, another approach the checking the contents of the friends list is to use the `_.map` function to pull the "email" values, then compare the result with the ellipsis to indicate and unsorted array check.
+Just to illustrate another transform function, a different approach for checking the contents of the friends list is to use the `_.map` function to pull the "email" values, then compare the result with the ellipsis to indicate and unsorted array check.

 ```
     {